cvs-health/testaro/README.md

 ## Related packages

 [Testilo](https://www.npmjs.com/package/testilo) is an application that:
+- merges batches of hosts into scripts to produce multiple scripts
 - produces scores and adds them to the JSON report files of Testaro
 - produces human-oriented HTML digests from scored reports
 - produces human-oriented HTML reports comparing the scores of hosts